DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 The `--compiler-options` parameter accepts the compiler options listed in the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/compiler-options.html), as well as two additional options: `typescript.configPath` and `typescript.customCompilerModulePath`.

-Specify the `typescript.configPath` compiler option to load an external TypeScript configuration file:
+Specify the `typescript.configPath` compiler option to import compiler settings from a dedicated TypeScript configuration file:

 ```sh
 testcafe chrome my-tests --compiler-options typescript.configPath='config file path'
 ```

-Specify the `typescript.customCompilerModulePath` compiler option to enable an external Typescript compiler.
+TestCafe ships with a `typescript@3` compiler.
+Specify the `typescript.customCompilerModulePath` option to compile your tests with a different compiler.

 ```js
 testcafe chrome test.ts --compiler-options typescript.customCompilerModulePath=../typescript@4